d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 for half of the time they are indeed consecutive sentences with the label "True";
 while for the other half of the time the second sentence is randomly sampled from the corpus with the label "False".

-The following `NextSentencePred` class uses an MLP with one hidden layer to predict whether the second sentence is the next sentence of the first in the BERT input sequence.
+The following `NextSentencePred` class uses a one-hidden-layer MLP to predict whether the second sentence is the next sentence of the first in the BERT input sequence.
 Due to self-attention in the Transformer encoder,